Skip to main content

 Level Income: This option allows members who have paid into SERS and Social Security to receive their benefits at a level amount throughout their retirement years by combining their Social Security and SERS benefits.
 The Level Income option can be helpful when a member retires before the age when (s)he qualifies for a Social Security benefit.

-Reversionary Annuity: This option reduces your monthly retirement benefit to provide a lifetime income for your designated dependent after your death.
-The monthly amount paid to your dependent after your death, may not be less than $10, and may not exceed the amount of your reduced benefit.
-This benefit is in addition to the survivors’ benefit.
+Reversionary Annuity: This option reduces your monthly retirement benefit to provide a lifetime income for your designated dependent beneficiary after your death.
+The monthly amount paid to your dependent beneficiary after your death, may not be less than $10, and may not exceed the amount of your reduced benefit.
+This benefit is in addition to the survivors’ benefit payable to the eligible survivor(s).

 Qualified Illinois Domestic Relations Order (QILDRO)